 Guests can taste local specialities and typical Italian food at the many cafes and restaurants in the immediate surroundings.
 Tram 8, with links to Piazza Venezia Square, stops 100 m from Home2Rome Trastevere.
 The Vatican City is a 25-minute bus ride away.

-Now You Know Where To Stay in Rome!
+Now You Know Where to Stay in Rome!

-We’ve covered the top three best places to stay in Rome so that you have a better idea of what this amazing city has to offer, and where you want to stay during your visit.
+We’ve covered the top three best areas to stay in Rome so that you have a better idea of what this amazing city has to offer, and where you want to stay during your visit.

 If you’re looking for easy access to transport and lot of budget to midrange accommodation options, then the Roma Termini area is perfect for you.